openpreserve/scape-toolwrapper/README.md

 ### How ToolWrapper works

 In the project directory, there are 2 ToolWrapper components (for now) whose name ends up with "generator".
 These, when executed in a certain sequence, generate different outputs.
-If one executes the **bash-generator** first, for a given toolspec (and optionally for the respectively componentspec), one will end up with a bash wrapper and a Taverna workflow, as the following diagram explains.
+If one executes the **bash-generator** first, for a given toolspec (and optionally for the respective componentspec), one will end up with a bash wrapper and a Taverna workflow, as the following diagram explains.

 <pre>                                             +---------------------+
                                              |  output_directory   |